The King of Crimes - FILM

 THE KING OF CRIMES - STAGE

+Before the film, there was the play.
 A theatrical retelling of the Aaron Burr treason trial in John Marshall's court.
 An original play by David L. Robbins, directed by Michael Duni.
 Presented at the Gottwald Playhouse in Richmond Virginia from January 26th - February 2nd 2018.
 Starring Jasmine Shea, Foster Solomon, Andy Boothby, Darrelle Brown, Bill Blair, and Billy-Christohper Maupin.
 Stage direction by Lauren Langston.

 The King of Crimes was presented as thrust, seating about 140 a night.
 Our minimalist approach was accommodating to the 6 actors playing 33 roles, and dozens of settings all over 1807 America.
 Our tools for telling this story: a two platform stage, an array of period costume and props, and 6 extraordinary actors.